takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 As you have seen in the example, we can use the usual Compose file with both Compose and Swarm.
 You will find that certain options in the Compose file will only work with either Compose or Swarm.
 The unsupported options will be simply ignored by Docker commands.

-The `build` option, for example is supported by Compose only and you can use it to build your services' images as described in the Compose file.
+The `build` option, for example, is supported by Compose only and you can use it to build your services' images as described in the Compose file.
 However if you run a stack with `build` settings in Swarm, you'll notice that you get the message that tells you that `build` is not supported by Swarm.
 Swarm will simply ignore the build configuration in the Compose file.
 We had this message in our example.

 The `deploy` option, for example is only supported by Swarm.
 You can use the `deploy` setting to describe your deployment configuration in a Swarm.
 Compose does not support these settings and it will simply ignore this part of your Compose file.